 Dental emergencies can cause a lot of pain and discomfort.

 If you are in pain or have suffered a dental injury, it’s important that you seek dental emergency treatment as soon as possible to prevent further complications.
-Emergency dentists are always prepared for a dental crisis and offer 24-hour service.

 When to See an Emergency Dentist